sap-tutorials/Tutorials/tutorials/hana-dbx-troubleshooting/hana-dbx-troubleshooting.md

 ---

 ## Prerequisites
- - An SAP HANA database such as SAP HANA Cloud trial or the SAP HANA, express edition that includes the SAP HANA database explorer
+ - An SAP HANA database such as SAP HANA Cloud, HANA database trial or the SAP HANA, express edition that includes the SAP HANA database explorer
  - You have completed the first 3 tutorials in this group.

 ## Details